NATrinh/NATrinh.github.io/index.md

 ![Photo](/assets/portrait_old.jpg){:width="400px" style="float:left; padding-right:80px"}

 Hi, I'm Nhat An.
-I am a sociologist at the [Institute for New Economic Thinking](https://www.inet.ox.ac.uk/), the [Department of Social Policy and Intervention](https://www.spi.ox.ac.uk/), and [Nuffield College](https://www.nuffield.ox.ac.uk), University of Oxford.
+I am a sociologist at the [WZB Berlin Social Science Center](https://www.wzb.eu/en).
+I am also affiliated with the [Institute for New Economic Thinking](https://www.inet.ox.ac.uk/) and an associate member of [Nuffield College](https://www.nuffield.ox.ac.uk/) at Oxford.

-My research focuses on trends, causes, and consequences of social inequality from an intra- and intergenerational perspective.
-I am interested in examining how advantage and disadvantage emerge within the family, develop over the life-course, and are transmitted from parents to children.
-Ongoing work investigates how social class structures earnings trajectories, the role of parental gifts and inheritances for wealth inequality, and social mobility among children of immigrants.
+My research investigates trends, causes, and consequences of social inequality, focusing on both intra- as well as intergenerational processes.
+That is, how advantage and disadvantage emerge within the family, develop over the life course, and are transmitted from parents to children.
+From 2025-2029, I am a principle investigator of the project "Wealth and Social Cohesion from a Relational Perspective" funded by the Volkswagen Foundation.

-Previously, I was a research fellow at the [Department of Social Sciences](https://www.sowi.hu-berlin.de/en/index.html) and member of the research group [MyWealth](https://www.sowi.hu-berlin.de/en/lehrbereiche-en/sozpolsoz/research/mywealth_eng/research) at [Humboldt University Berlin](https://www.hu-berlin.de/en).
-I hold a DPhil in Social Policy from the University of Oxford.
-My doctoral research was funded by the German National Academic Scholarship Foundation.
+Previously, I held positions at the [Department of Social Sciences](https://www.sowi.hu-berlin.de/en/index.html), [Humboldt University Berlin](https://www.hu-berlin.de/en), and the [Department of Social Policy and Intervention](https://www.spi.ox.ac.uk/), University of Oxford.

-Get in touch via [nhatan.trinh@spi.ox.ac.uk](mailto:nhatan.trinh@spi.ox.ac.uk).
+Get in touch via [nhatan.trinh@wzb.eu](mailto:nhatan.trinh@wzb.eu).

 Photo: Antara Majumdar